DominikHommer/DominikHommer/README.md

 - 💞️ **Looking to Collaborate:** I’m eager to collaborate on projects related to machine learning and data analysis.
 If you're working on something exciting and think I can contribute, let's connect!
 - 📫 **How to Reach Me:** Feel free to reach out to me for collaborations or just to chat about tech and data science.
 - ⚡ **Fun Fact:** I love diving into datasets and finding patterns that tell a story.
 There’s something magical about turning data into insights!

+## 🌐 Website

+Visit my website at [dominikhommer.live](https://dominikhommer.live) for detailed information on my projects, CV, and more.
+You can also find the repository for my portfolio website [here](https://github.com/DominikHommer/MyPortfolio).

 ## My Projects
 ### Currently in Progress 🚧